How Fintechs Can Scale Engineering Cheaply and Sustainably in 2026

 Many fintechs still handle regulatory steps manually.
 Simple automation may lower both risk and cost.
 It often reduces the need for extra staff during audits or regulator check-ins.

-It is one of the quietest cost savers in scaling fintech.
+It is one of the quietest cost savers in scaling fintech products, allowing for better budget management.

 A distributed team gives you access to global senior talent without paying inflated local salaries.
 It is one of the easiest ways to maintain quality while keeping costs predictable.